In 1923, Work Began on First Block of Country Club Plaza

 A Sanborn fire insurance map of the block from 1909-1950.

 In 1922, despite critics who termed it “Nichol’s Folly,” the developer shared plans for an “outlying business center,” designed around the demands of auto traffic, to cost $5 million.
-The Nichols Company said all of the buildings of the Plaza would be “in architectural harmony.”
-The Kansas City Star reported on April 30, 1922 that architects and realtors across the country were watching to see what happened, especially as the first shops were constructed in 1923.
+The Nichols Company said all of the Plaza buildings would be “in architectural harmony.”
+The Kansas City Star reported on April 30, 1922, that architects and realtors across the country were watching to see what happened, especially as the first shops were constructed in 1923.

 The Mill Creek Building on Mill Creek Parkway was designed by Edward Buehler Delk, who wanted to echo the charm of older California Buildings.
 He incorporated Spanish tiles in apricot and red tones as well as California tiles.
 The building also has horizontal bands of terra cotta tile.